mytech-today-now/crypto_bot/readme.md

 - `dashboard.html`: This file contains the HTML code for the trading bot dashboard.
 It includes a customizable user interface that allows users to change the color scheme, font size, and layout of the dashboard view.
 - `dashboard.css`: This file contains the CSS code for styling the trading bot dashboard.
 It allows users to customize the appearance of the dashboard to their liking.
 - `dashboard.js`: This file contains the JavaScript code for the trading bot dashboard.
 It includes the logic for updating and displaying.
-- `transactoions.db`: The SQLite database of table with user configuration settings, bot settings, and transaction log files.
+- `transactions.db`: The SQLite database of tables with user configuration settings, bot settings, and transaction log records.

 ## transactions.db: